-If you and your spouse have come to the decision that your marriage has run its course and it is time to move on, you may have started considering your options.
+If you and your spouse have decided that your marriage has run its course and it is time to move on, you may have started considering your options.
 While divorce is the appropriate option in most cases, you may also have the option of annulment.
-As an annulment is basically a method for ending your marriage because it has never really been legal, there are some strict criteria which must be satisfied before this route becomes available to you.
+As an annulment is basically a method for ending your marriage because it has never really been legal, there are some strict criteria that must be satisfied before this route becomes available to you.
 If you believe that your marriage, for whatever reason, is not legally valid under California law, you should speak to a Thousand Oaks divorce attorney immediately to discuss your circumstances and the best way to proceed.

 In short, an annulment makes it as though your marriage never happened.
 If you are granted an annulment it means that, in the eyes of the law, your marriage actually did never happen.
 As you can probably imagine, this can be quite a difficult case to prove, meaning you need expert legal representation as soon as you start to consider annulment as a possibility.
 Under California law, the grounds for annulment are as follows and, before you can file for an annulment, you must be able to prove that at least one of these is applicable: